pypa/packaging.python.org/source/distributing.rst

 Pure Python Wheels
 ~~~~~~~~~~~~~~~~~~

-"Pure Python Wheels" that are not "universal" are wheels that are pure python
+*Pure Python Wheels* that are not "universal" are wheels that are pure python
 (i.e. contains no compiled extensions), but don't natively support both Python 2
 and 3.